PacificGasAndElectric/SlipCover/README.md

 ```
 ./docker-kill-all
 ```
-This script will stop all docker running containers incase if Couchbase/Sync-Gateway ports being used somewhere else on your machine.
+This script will stop all running docker containers in case Couchbase/Sync-Gateway ports are being used somewhere else on your machine.
 You can run this script if the App won't start!